 Here are a few tips if you do decide to string up a hammock and settle in for the ride.
 Firstly, you'll need to purchase the aforementioned hammock; the vast majority of tickets don't include a bed or private cabin.
 These are available but are significantly more expensive and in the end, will serve mainly as safe place to leave your belongings.

 The boats are almost always overloaded with passengers and cargo so try to get on board early to claim a good spot.

 The vessel may sit in dock for a day or so while its cargo's loaded, but your ticket is good from the moment you buy it, so there's no need to fork out other accommodation while you wait to depart.

 Try to make friends early on.
 You're going to be spending a lot of time at close quarters and as well as making your trip more enjoyable, a boat buddy will be able to watch your gear while you're away.
-The huge majority of your fellow travellers are harmless, but sticky fingers are hard to spot in such a tight crowd.
+The huge majority of your fellow travelers are harmless, but sticky fingers are hard to spot in such a tight crowd.

 Your passage includes food but the obligatory rice, beans and chicken are less than reliable.
 If you thought food poisoning was bad by itself, imagine salmonella punctuated by the unerring pump of Latin pop songs.
 Take a good supply of food and water and restock whenever the boat stops to let people ashore.

 Breakdowns, docking and loading delays can completely upend the boat's schedule.
 Make sure you have a few days leeway if you decide to take this trip.
 After all, this is all part of the adventure.

 You can buy at home or while traveling, and claim online from anywhere in the world.
 With 150+ adventure activities covered and 24/7 emergency assistance.